Godfrey McCulloch

 Sir Godfrey McCulloch, 2nd Baronet of Myretoun (c.
 1640 – 26 March 1697) was a Scottish politician who was executed for murder.

 Biography

 In 1678 McCulloch served as a Commissioner for Wigtownshire at the Convention of Estates (Scottish Parliament).

 Murder and execution

 In 1684, he shot William Gordon in the leg, partly as a result of a long-standing feud (rising from a land dispute) between his family and the Gordon family.
 Gordon later died of the infection caused by the wound.
 McCulloch was found guilty and sentenced to death.
 Although he initially escaped to France, he was captured when he returned to Edinburgh in 1697 and beheaded at the Mercat Cross.
 McCulloch had been living in Scotland since 1694 under the alias "Mr. Johnstoune".
-He was the last man to be executed on the Maiden.
+He was one of the last men to be executed on the Maiden.
 Following his death, much of his family emigrated to America, and Cardoness Castle, which had been owned by the family since c.
 1470, was abandoned.